-It’s not surprising, then, to find out why citizen developers turn to writing their own apps.
+It’s not surprising, then, to find out why business analysts and domain experts turn to writing their own apps.
 Some 42 percent say it’s because the IT department has been too slow in writing them, while 33 percent say it’s to find new modes of personal productivity, and 32 percent say it’s because of budget constraints put on formal app development.

 As a result of all this, “One-third of organizations are highly proactive in supporting their citizen developers with training and platforms,” the survey found.
 And 84 percent of respondents want to see their companies do more to encourage and support citizen developers.

 Lots of other research backs up this survey’s findings.
 For example, Gartner says that by 2018 more than half of all B2E mobile will be written by citizen developers using RMAD tools.
 And here's an infographic on citizen development by the University of Alabama at Birmingham Information Systems Program that is full of research data and statics about the power of - and expected growth of - citizen development.